sitdeveloper/Buto-Plugin-SitMysqlmanager/README.md

 # Buto-Plugin-SitMysqlmanager
 Page plugin to sync mysql database against yml data.
 Store schema in yml and push creation or changes to mysql server.
+Also a form to insert/update/delete via sql commands.

 ## Settings